 Ready to help with relaxing.

 Things went alright, it seemed.
-Scout survived the drive from Texas to Pittsburgh.
+Scout survived the drive from Texas to Pennsylvania.
 She took over the back seat.

 She didn't enjoy hotels, moving from place to place unnerved her.
-When we reached Pittsburgh, she was a bit chagrined to learn that #1 son had a new puppy, Murphy.
+When we reached our new home, she was a bit chagrined to learn that #1 son had a new puppy, Murphy.